-T ENA Actuarial valuation date June 30, 2016 Actuarial cost method Entry Age Normal Amortization method Level Percentage of Pay Amortization period Solved for based on statutory rates Asset valuation method 4 Year smoothed Market Value Actuarial Assumptions: - Investment rate of return 7.51% annual rate, net of investment expense Projected benefit payment 100 years Payroll Growth 2.75% for first 10 years, then 3.25% annual rate Projected salary increases 2.75% to 14.00% annual rate Includes inflation at 2.25% annual rate first 9 years, 2.75% all other years Mortality Assumption RP-2000 Mortality Tables (Combined table for healthy post-retirement, Employee table for active members, and Disabled table for disabled retirees before retirement age) with projection to 2018 using Scale AA.
-Experience Study Dates July 1, 2008 to June 30, 2013 (demographic) and July 1
+Actuarial valuation date June 30, 2017

+Actuarial cost method Entry age normal

+Amortization method Level percentage of pay

+Amortization period Solved for based on statutory rates

+Asset valuation method

+Actuarial assumptions:

+Investment rate of return 7.25% annual rate, net of investment expense

+Projected benefit payment 100 years

+Payroll growth 3.00%

+Projected salary increases 3.25% to 13.50% annual rate

+Includes inflation at 2.50% annual rate

+2.75% all other years

+Mortality Assumption The mortality assumptions are based on the RPH-2014 Blue Collar mortality table with female ages set forward one year.
+Future improvement in mortality rates is assumed using 60% of the MP-2017 projection scale generationally.
+For non-public safety groups, 25% of in-service deaths are assumed to be duty related and 35% are assumed to be duty-related for public safety groups.

+Experience Study Dates July 1, 2008 to June 30, 2017 (demographic) and July 1, 2010 through June 30, 2018 (economic)

-The total pension liability, net pension liability, and certain sensitivity information are based on an actuarial valuation performed as of June 30, 2016.
-The total pension liability was rolled-forward from the valuation date to the plan year ended June 30, 2017.
-These assumptions were adopted by the Board use in the June 30, 2016 actuarial valuation.
+The total pension liability, net pension liability, and certain sensitivity information are based on an actuarial valuation performed as of June 30, 2017.
+The total pension liability was rolled-forward from the valuation date to the plan year ended June 30, 2018.
+These assumptions were adopted by the Board use in the June 30, 2017 actuarial valuation.